google-coral/example-multiple-edgetpus/README.md

 All of the C/C++ code are in `src` folder.

-## Linux Instructions

-To build a basic project, navigate to the `multiple-edgetpu-demo` folder and run `bazel build src:multiple_edgetpu_demo`.

-Once bazel builds the project successfully, run the program `./bazel-bin/src/multiple_edgetpu_demo <absolute URI to video file>`.

-To clean the project, run `bazel clean`.

 ## Docker Set-Up

 You will need to install docker on your computer first to run the project with